christinapramode/MLPR/README.md

+# Machine Learning and Pattern Recognition
-# This repository consists of the work done for the course "Introduction to Machine Learning and Pattern Recognition".
+This repository consists of the work done for the course "Introduction to Machine Learning and Pattern Recognition".

 ## Problem Statement 1